supershabam/ready/README.md

 // Ok, you can set the ready state to false now as well... for whatever reason myClass.ready(false);
 myClass.ready(function() {
-  console.log('I will not fire until you set ready to true again.
-Why you set it to false is beyond me.');
+  console.log('I will not fire until you set ready to true again.');
 });
 ```